Skip to main content

 Providing Enhanced Medical Support for Patients with PI: A Patient-Guided Intervention to Ensure Patient Engagement During a Global Pandemic and Beyond

 In 2021, the American Academy of Allergy, Asthma and Immunology (AAAAI), the AXDEV Group, and the Immune Deficiency Foundation (IDF) conducted a survey of over 300 PI patients.
 The findings indicated a need to address healthcare providers' skills and confidence in recognizing signs and symptoms of PI, the use and interpretation of diagnostic tests, how to engage patients in essential health discussions, and maintaining optimal patient care via telehealth.
-This AAAAI online CME-eligible program helps address these gaps.
+This AAAAI online, CME-eligible program helps address these gaps.

 Stethoscope

-IDF video courses for nurses
+IDF video course for nurses

 IDF Video Series for Nurses is an initiative of the IDF Nurse Advisory Committee.
 Originally developed as continuing education courses, these videos provide important background for any clinician involved with the administration and management of immunoglobulin therapy or the disease states where immunoglobulin is used.